 NYU School of Professional Studies

-A leader in higher education, championing equal opportunity for all through higher education and workforce programs that provide applicable skills across growing and emerging fields and an entrepreneur quick to build collaborations and seize on opportunities to better serve students.
-The Metaverse Collaborative at NYU SPS came together under Dean Kamath’s leadership.
+A leader in higher education, Dean Kamath champions equal opportunity for all through higher education and workforce programs that provide applicable skills across growing and emerging fields.
+She is also an entrepreneur quick to build collaborations and seize on opportunities to better serve students.
+The Emerging Technologies Collaborative at NYU SPS came together under Dean Kamath’s leadership.

-“The Metaverse is transforming the world our graduates will enter, and it will challenge their capabilities at work, at play, and in life.
-It’s a non-negotiable part of our future too.”
+“Emerging technologies are transforming the world our graduates will enter, and they will challenge their capabilities at work, at play, and in life.
+It’s a non-negotiable part of our future, too.”

 Recep Karaburun, DR